Privacy Policy

 • Dietary information including restrictions, allergies, and other related information necessary to provide safe food service to you during events that you register for;

-Sources of Consumer Health Data
+Sources of Consumer Health Data:

-As described above under Methods of Collecting Information, we collect personal information which may include consumer health data directly from you, from your interactions with our platforms or the platforms used by our trusted third party vendors and service providers.
+As described above under Methods of Collecting Information, we collect personal information which may include consumer health data directly from you, from your interactions with our platforms or the platforms used by our trusted third-party vendors and service providers.

-Why We Collect and Use Consumer Health Data
+Why We Collect and Use Consumer Health Data:

 We collect and use consumer health data as reasonably necessary to provide you with the products and/or services you have requested or authorized.
-This includes fulfilling your request related to your dietary and/or accommodations needs during our events for which you have registered.
+This includes fulfilling your request related to your dietary and/or accommodation needs during our events for which you have registered.

-Our Sharing of Consumer Health Data
+Our Sharing of Consumer Health Data:

 As described above under Sharing Your Personal Data, we share consumer health data with our trusted service providers (vendors, agents or processors) working on our behalf that help us plan for, provide food service, or housing accommodations during events for which you have registered.
 We may also disclose consumer health data when necessary to comply with applicable law or respond to valid legal requests or processes.

-How to Exercise Your Rights
+How to Exercise Your Rights:

-If you are covered by the MHMDA, the NHDPA, or other applicable privacy laws then you may have certain rights with respect to your data, including rights to access, delete, or withdraw consent relating to such data, subject to certain exceptions.
+If you are covered by the MHMDA, the NHDPA, or other applicable privacy laws, you may have certain rights with respect to your data, including rights to access, delete, or withdraw consent relating to such data, subject to certain exceptions.
 You can request to exercise such rights by notifying us at the email address provided below under Contact Us.

 Your email address will only be used by NACUA staff and will not be sold or rented to third parties.